-In my experience when designing a new mining project, all companies at some point complete a trade-off study for different tailings disposal methods and disposal sites.
-Contrary to some environmental narratives, mining companies really do want to know about their different tailings options.
-They would all adopt the dry stack approach if it was the most advantageous method.
+In my experience, when designing a new mining project, all companies will complete a trade-off study for different tailings disposal methods and disposal sites.
+Contrary to some environmental narratives, mining companies really do want to know what are their tailings disposal options.
+They would likely all adopt the dry stack approach if it was the most advantageous and least cost method.

 The mining companies are fully aware of the benefits but the dilemma is the cost and being able to somehow justify the technology.
-Complicating their decision, companies also have other options for reducing their tailings risk.
+Complicating their decision, companies also have other ways for reducing tailings risk.

 The accepted tailings risk therefore becomes a subjective factor.

-While implementing a dry stack may reduce the risk of catastrophic failure to near zero, implementing a $100,000 per year monitoring program on a conventional tailings pond will reduce its risk.
+While implementing a dry stack may reduce the risk of catastrophic failure to near zero, implementing a $100,000 per year monitoring program on a conventional tailings pond will reduce its risk to a degree.

-Implementing a $500,000 per year monitoring program would reduce that risk even further.
+Implementing a more expensive $500,000 per year monitoring program would reduce that risk even further.

 Installing in a water treatment plant to enable periodic water releases may further lower the tailings risk.

 The company can look at various mitigation options to keep lowering their risk, although none of the options would necessarily bring the risk down to zero.
 Ultimately the company could compare the various risk mitigation options against the dry stack costs in order to arrive at an optimal path forward.
 At that point the costs for dry stack may be competative.